Understanding Cutaneous T-Cell Lymphoma: Symptoms, Causes, Diagnosis, and Treatment

 Blood tests, including complete blood count (CBC) and Sézary cell count, are essential for evaluating systemic involvement, particularly in cases suspected of Sézary syndrome.

-Treatment Options for Cutaneous T-Cell Lymphoma
+What are the Treatment Options for Cutaneous T-Cell Lymphoma?

 The treatment of CTCL is multifaceted and depends on the subtype, stage, and overall health of the patient.
 Treatment modalities can be broadly categorized into skin-directed therapies, systemic therapies, and novel approaches.